Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: RL with Delayed Observations and Regret Analysis

-$\bullet$ When delay is $d+1$, it holds that $\frac{1}{K}\sum_{k=1}^K \gap(s_1^k) \geq \frac{1}{2} - \sqrt{\frac{1}{2K} \log \frac{1}{\gamma}}$, with probability $1 - \gamma$. \end{proposition} The proof is provided in Appendix~\ref{pf:d+1_vs_d}.
+$\bullet$ When the delay is $d+1$, it holds that $\frac{1}{K}\sum_{k=1}^K \gap(s_1^k) \geq \frac{1}{2} - \sqrt{\frac{1}{2K} \log \frac{1}{\gamma}}$, with probability $1 - \gamma$. \end{proposition} The proof is provided in Appendix~\ref{pf:d+1_vs_d}.
 We remark that Proposition~\ref{prop:d+1_vs_d} says that observation delay can be dangerous, even with the slightest possible number of steps.
 The idea behind Proposition~\ref{prop:d+1_vs_d} is consistent with the analysis on $\gap$.
-In particular, we construct an MDP instance demonstrated in Figure~\ref{fig:d+1_vs_d}.
-The reward vanishes at all times but $d+1$.
-When delay is $d$, the initial state $s_1$ is revealed and the policy can choose the best action to receive a reward.
-When delay is $d+1$, however, there is always a $1/2$ probability of missing the best action for any policy, which leads to a constant performance degradation.
+In particular, we construct an MDP instance demonstrated in Figure~\ref{fig:d+1_vs_d}, where the reward vanishes at all times but $d+1$.
+When the delay is $d$, the initial state $s_1$ is revealed and the policy can choose the best action to receive a reward.
+When the delay is $d+1$, however, there is always a $1/2$ probability of missing the best action for any policy, which leads to a constant performance degradation.

-\section{RL with missing observations and regret analysis}
+\section{RL with Missing Observations and Regret Analysis}

 We now switch our study to MDPs with missing observations.
 In such an environment, executable policies share the same structures as delayed MDPs, where an action is taken based on available history information.
 Compared to delayed observations, learning with missing observations is more challenging.
-Since unobserved states and rewards are never revealed, we are suffering from information loss.
-Besides, we will frequently deal with multi-step transitions, due to missing observations between two consecutive visible states.
+Since unobserved states and rewards are never recovered, we suffer from information loss.
+Moreover, we will frequently deal with multi-step transitions, due to missing observations between two consecutive visible states.

-\subsection{Optimistic planning with missing observations}
+\subsection{Optimistic Planning with Missing Observations}

 Despite the difficulty, we present here algorithms that are efficient in learning and planning for MDPs with missing observations.
 We begin with an optimistic planning algorithm in Algorithm~\ref{alg:opt_planning}.
-To unify the notation, we denote $s_h^k = \emptyset$ and $r_h^k = \emptyset$ as missing the observation.
+To unify the notation, we denote $s_h^k = \emptyset$ and $r_h^k = \emptyset$ to indicate missing the corresponding observation.